material-components/material-components-web/packages/mdc-textfield/character-counter/README.md

 # Text Field Character Counter

 Character counter is used if there is a character limit.
-They display the ratio of characters used and the total character limit.
+It displays the ratio of characters used and the total character limit.